 In the 1970’s I had became an “addict”.
 LSD and weed mostly.
 I also had a mistress, which I did not recognize until later.
 The spirit called me to intercourse, and much of my mind and will were devoted to that Lady, at a cost to others, especially my children.

 The next paragraphs will be like a flat rock skipping across the surface of a pond.
 Hints … mostly.
-The whimsical intervention of Providence were many, and there is not enough time to tell all those storie.
+The whimsical interventions of Providence were many, and there is not enough time to tell all those stories.

 I had found my social relations falling apart.
 I had been too crazy with my choices.
 Bardon’s books said that to rely on Divine Providence could lead to harm.
 I went back to working jobs, and was able somewhat to keep a roof over my children’s heads, and food in their stomachs.